Bachelor of Arts (BA)

 - at least 240 points must be in subjects from Part A of the BA schedule

 - the exception is if you choose a starred major from the table below (listed in Part B of the BA Statute).
 In this case, you only need to take 180 points in Part A subjects (but you must still take at least 360 points total)

 - must complete at least one listed BA major

 - may complete a second major taught by another faculty.
 You must confirm the requirements with your Student Adviser

 - you may choose up to two minors towards your BA.

-Students may select up to two minors in an undergraduate subject area offered by the University for the BA, BAS, BCom, BDI and BSc degrees and not taken as a major or from additional minor subject areas listed in these degree statutes.
+Students may take up to two minors in a subject offered in the BA, BAS, BCom, BDI, BSc and BTM degrees (as long as they have not taken it as a major) or from additional minors listed in those degree statutes.

-A minor comprises at least 60 points from the major requirements from the relevant subject area at 200 level or above, of which at least 15 points must be at 300 level and not counted towards a major or another minor.
+A minor requires at least 60 points from the relevant subject at 200 level or above, of which at least 15 points must be at 300 level and not counted towards a major or another minor.

 If you are considering a second major taught by another faculty or adding a minor to your BA, you must contact your Student Adviser for degree planning advice.

-For entry requirements to the BA please see the Admissions page.
+For entry requirements to the BA see the Admissions page.